Stephanie-Ash/the-pizza-oven/README.md

 ### Features Left to Implement

 * User profiles to save customer information for automatic form population.
 * Automatic user registration using the provided email address and a booking number as a password.
-Ensuring all customers can cancel or update a booking.
+Ensuring that all customers can cancel or update a booking.
 * Creation of a restaurant table plan with the bookings shown to give the restaurant owner a visual representation of the bookings for any specific time.
+* More advanced table checking to offer the customer alternative available booking slots if there are no tables available at their selected time.

 ## Technologies Used